 Travel insurance: If you’ve read any of my other posts on Never Ending Footsteps, you’ll know that I’m a great believer in getting travel insurance.
 I’ve seen far too many Go Fund Me campaigns from destitute backpackers who are unexpectedly stranded in a foreign country after a scooter accident/being attacked/breaking a leg with no way of getting home or paying for their healthcare.
 If you can’t be treated in Laos, where the healthcare isn’t amazing, you’ll potentially need to be airlifted to Thailand, Singapore, or Hong Kong.
 These costs can quickly land you with a six-figure bill to pay at the end of it.

 In short, if you can’t afford travel insurance, you can’t afford to travel.

-Travel insurance will cover you if your flight is cancelled and you need to pay for alternative arrangements, if your luggage gets lost and you have to replace your belongings, if you suddenly get struck down by kidney stones and need to be hospitalised, have your camera stolen and need to buy a replacement, or discover a family member has died while you’re overseas and need to get home immediately.
+Travel insurance will cover you if your flight is cancelled and you need to book a new one, if your luggage gets lost and you need to replace your belongings, if you suddenly get struck down by appendicitis and have to be hospitalised, or discover a family member has died and you need to get home immediately.
 If you fall seriously ill, your insurance will cover the costs to fly you home to receive medical treatment.
 As somebody who developed an autoimmune disease that’s known to be one of the most painful conditions in the world while travelling in the U.S., I strenuously recommend taking this seriously.